It's long overdue but now

 (Boyz II Men, slightly augmented to fit my narrative)

 Just when I thought I was all in-the-know, dropping my knowledge about cannabidiol (CBD) everywhere, along comes cannabigerol (CBG).
-Say what?
-Full disclosure, I have not taken a chemistry class since highschool, and the last time I used the term chemistry it was probably more along the lines of how a person on “The Bachelor” would use it in attempt to get the milk for free, if you know what I’m saying, so bare with me...
+What is CBG?
+Full disclosure, I have not taken a chemistry class since high school, and the last time I used the term chemistry it was probably more along the lines of how a person on “The Bachelor” would use it in an attempt to get the milk for free, if you know what I’m saying, so bear with me.

 CBG is considered a minor cannabinoid as it is present in less than 1% of most cannabis strains.
-From what I have read, production is seemingly difficult or relatively less attractive in that producers need to actively decide to grow plant varietals with lower THC levels (going against market trends for more THC) and/or harvest plants earlier in the flowering cycle (again going against most other trends).
-This leaves CBG as the most expensive to produce cannabinoid, the “Rolls Royce” of cannabinoids as it were.
+From what I have read, production is seemingly difficult or relatively less attractive in that producers need to actively decide to grow plant varieties with lower THC levels (going against market trends for more THC) and/or harvest plants earlier in the flowering cycle (again going against most other trends).
+This leaves CBG as the most expensive-to-produce cannabinoid, the “Rolls Royce” of cannabinoids as it were.

 Your body has its very own built-in endocannabinoid system (ECS) with two flavors of receptors, CB1 and CB2 (not associated with the trendy home store, probably).
 Think of this as a system of the body like others you know (e.g. immune, endocrine, reproductive).
 According to Sona Pharmacy + Clinic: